Out of the past: Oct. 2

 The 261 members of Christ Lutheran Church in Gordonville, three of whom are charter members of the congregation, will celebrate the 50th anniversary of the founding of the church with a series of observances this week; the commemorative series of services will begin Thursday evening, when the Rev. Hugo Hoyer of Wichita, Kansas, a former pastor, speaks on “The Profitable Task”; Christ Lutheran was established in 1899 by a group who wanted to organize a church in their midst; also, a great need was felt for the use of the English language at church services.

-The Rev. E. Harrison Hamilton, for 21 years a missionary in China, speaks in the evening at First Presbyterian Church in Cape Girardeau; he sailed for China Aug 18, 1922, where he was a missionary until he returned to this country in 1941.
+The Rev. E. Harrison Hamilton, for 21 years a missionary in China, speaks in the evening at First Presbyterian Church in Cape Girardeau; he sailed for China on Aug 18, 1922, where he was a missionary until he returned to this country in 1941.

 1924